 - Churn and Reacquisition journeys

-Each type varies significantly in structure and components based on the specific product or user persona.
+Each type varies in structure and components based on the product or user persona.

-Journey maps visualize different aspects of customer interactions over their lifecycle.
-Understanding the different types of user journey map helps businesses select the most appropriate one for their goals.
+Journey maps visualize different aspects of interactions over their lifecycle.
+Understanding journey map types helps businesses select the most appropriate one for their goals.

 In the following subsections, we'll explore current state, day-in-the-life, and future state journey maps in detail.